-But whether or not we're drinking too much, it's certainly important to us that we drink good coffee, and that's where home coffee machines come in.
+It's no secret that Australians love coffee, and it's certainly important to us that we drink good coffee – which is where home coffee machines come in.

-Pods are discs of coffee compressed between two layers of filter paper.
+Easy Serving Espresso (ESE) pods are discs of coffee compressed between two layers of filter paper (not to be confused with the coffee capsule pods).
+These aren't hermetically sealed like the capsules.
 Some machines can cater for both pods and ground coffee by providing a separate filter basket and possibly a different shower head for each.

-A pod or capsule of coffee is inserted into the machine, it then pierces the capsule to allow hot water to flow through and the shot is poured.
+A pod or capsule of coffee is inserted into the machine, which then pierces the capsule to allow hot water to flow through and pour the shot.

 - They require very little cleaning up.